Key Takeaways

 Panic attacks can be extremely distressing, but know that support is available.
 Whether you’ve had one panic attack or it’s a symptom of an underlying condition, Rula is here to help.

 Rula is committed to making it easier for people to access the mental health support they deserve.
 In just a few minutes, we can match you with a therapist who takes your insurance and specializes in treating panic attacks and panic disorder.
-Plus, our diverse network of providers means you can get help as soon as this week — all from the comfort of home, using our convenient online platform.
+Plus, our diverse network of providers means you can get help as soon as tomorrow — all from the comfort of home, using our convenient online platform.

 More From Rula